dandyvica/clf/README.md

 * straightforward distribution: a single executable is needed.
 Using the *musl* static binary, no need for a specific verison of *libc*.
 * enhanced portability: same behaviour between Windows, Linux or BSD-like operating systems.
 * lightning speed: with an execution speed comparable to C or C++, execution time is not a hurdle.
-Multi-threaded is a future target.
 * ability to either call an external script or send JSON data coming from logfile to a TCP stream or a UNIX domain stream.
-* standard configuration file format: opposite to the original *check_logfiles* with uses non-standard files (regular *Perl* files containing *Perl* variables), this implementation uses YAML format for its configuration files.
+* standard configuration file format: opposite to the original *check_logfiles* with uses non-standard configuration files (regular *Perl* files containing *Perl* variables), this implementation uses the YAML format for its configuration files.
 YAML is best suited comparing to JSON or XML because there's no need to escape chars for regexes expressions.
 * versatility: coupled with *Jinja2*-like well-known templates, you can imagine lots of possibilities to manage configuration files in a professionnal environment.
 * power: it will take into account not only regular log files, but also list of files command from a shell command or a script.
 * no need for a decompression binary: logfiles are *gunzipped* out of the box.
-Supported formats: gzip (extension: .gz), bzip2 (extension: .bz2), xy (extension: .xy)
+Supported formats: gzip (extension: .gz), bzip2 (extension: .bz2), xz (extension: .xz)
 * search for current or archived log files.
+* manage log rotations
+* UTF-8 ready by default

 *Caveat*: Even though the current ```regex``` Rust crate is providing fast regexes checks, it doesn't currently support _lookahead or lookbehind_ patterns.

 ## Releases
-Current release is 0.1 and currently in development.
-It should be considered as bleeding edge or α-stage.
+Current release is 0.8 and currently still in a testing phase.

 ## Principle of operation
 The *clf* executable processing is simple.
 After reading the YAML configuration file passed to the command line, it reads each logfile (or a list of logfiles provided by an external command or script) and tests each line against the defined regexes.
 If a match is found, it triggers an external script, either by spawning a new process and providing a set of environment variables to this process (and optionnally updating the *PATH* or *Path* variable, depending on the OS).
 Or by establishing a new socket connection to a remote address and port configured in the configuration file, and sending a JSON data structure with a set of variables coming from the search.
-Or even to a UNIX domain socket
+Or even to a UNIX domain socket with the same principle.

 The plugin output and exit code is depending on what is found in the provided logfiles.

-## Command line arguments

 ## Format of the YAML configuration file
 The current format of the configuration file defines where and what to search is a standard YAML format.